ppau/ppau-graphics/wsgi/README.md

     sudo cp -r /PATH/TO/ppau-graphics/wsgi/* /etc/ppaugraphics

-In your NGINX config you'll need the following:

-	location /FOO/wsgi {
-		include uwsgi_params;
-		uwsgi_pass unix:///run/uwsgi/ppaugraphics.sock;
-	}

-[`/FOO` should be as above.
-It also might not exist, in which case you'd just have `https://SITE_NAME.tld/index.html` and `location /wsgi {`, etc.]

-Don't forget to test your configuration with `sudo nginx -t`

 Copy the `ppaugraphics.service.conf` where it needs to be, then edit if required:

     sudo cp /etc/ppaugraphics/ppaugraphics.service.conf /etc/systemd/system/ppaugraphics.service